 Most Affordable Health Insurance in Michigan

 Cheapest Health Insurance in Michigan by Metal Tier

-- Bronze: Blue Cross® Local HMO Bronze Secure from Blue Cross Blue Shield at $236 per month
+- Bronze: Blue Cross® Local HMO Bronze Secure ($261 per month)

 Cheapest Silver Plans in Michigan